signal fires

 building trails to fail

 Across the Piedmont and beyond, trails are booming.
 Communities want them.
 Funders are backing them.
 Nonprofits are stepping up to lead.
-But behind the excitement, a quiet problem is spreading—one that too few people are talking about What happens when the people building our trails aren’t actually trained to build them?
+But behind the excitement, a quiet problem is spreading.
+What happens when the people building our trails aren’t actually trained to build them?
 What happens when enthusiasm outruns expertise?
 In this post, Executive Director Jenny Edwards takes a hard look at a growing issue: nonprofits claiming professional trail-building roles without the credentials or technical capacity to do the job right.
-The result isn’t just poorly built trails—it’s damaged trust, eroded land, and long-term setbacks for communities that deserve better.
+The result isn’t just poorly built trails; it’s damaged trust, eroded land, and long-term setbacks for communities that deserve better.
 This isn’t about pointing fingers.
-It’s about getting honest—so we can do better, together.
+It’s about getting honest so we can do better, together.

 In our region, trails are on the rise.
 More grants, more community demand, more Instagram posts.